 We're upgrading the Yambla Pavilion to provide an inclusive community sporting facility, improved amenities and better public access to the park.

-Over the past few months we have done targeted consultation with key stakeholders, including the tenant sporting clubs at Quarries Park.
+In 2021 we ran a targeted consultation with key stakeholders, including the tenant sporting clubs at Quarries Park.
+The feedback period ended at 5pm Friday 17 September 2021.

 Proposed design for an upgraded pavilion